 (Through the Looking-Glass – Lewis Carroll)

-[A version of this post was published on the Interesting Literature website a couple of years back.]
+[This is a guest post by my friend CE.
+A version of it was published on the Interesting Literature website a couple of years back.]